Wilsonkho/webscheduler/README.md

 # webscheduler
-a web application to help employers schedule their staff
+A web application to help employers schedule their staff and automate payable hours.

-Installation
-1. composer install
-2.